Qantas agrees Emirates alliance after ending BA deal

 The hub carriers can service Europe to Australia routes better by picking up passengers from multiple European, Asian and Middle Eastern departure points.

-Qantas has been stripping costs out of its business after a year troubled by a record fuel bill, rising competition and a labour union that has opposed the carrier's spending cuts.
+Qantas has been stripping costs out of its business after a year troubled by a record fuel bill, rising competition and a labor union that has opposed the carrier's spending cuts.

-Last month, it cancelled orders for 35 Boeing Dreamliner jets to further cut costs after posting a full-year net loss of A$244 million, its first loss in 17 years, due to its bleeding international division.
+Last month, it cancelled orders for 35 Boeing Dreamliner jets to further cut costs after posting a full-year net loss of A$244 million ($254.8 million), its first loss in 17 years, due to its bleeding international division.

 Emirates, meanwhile, is looking to increase its business in Australia to counter moves by Etihad and Qatar.